Score plateau: 72

 72 to 79+, answered

 Because the easy gains are already captured.
 At 58, fixing a major grammar gap can add 10 points.
 At 72, you are chasing micro-skill precision — 1–2 points per item across many items.
 The total gain needed is similar (7–10 points), but it comes from tightening small errors everywhere instead of fixing one big gap.
+See the 58 plateau guide and 65 plateau guide for comparison.

 Read Aloud and Repeat Sentence together, because of their item count and dual-scoring.
 Improving by 1 point per item on 15+ Speaking items adds 15+ points.
 WFD is also critical — moving from 85% to 95% accuracy adds 3–6 points across Listening and Writing.

 3–6 weeks with highly targeted practice (2 hours daily).
 Pronunciation improvements take the longest (4–6 weeks for stress pattern retraining).
 Fluency and WFD accuracy can improve in 2–3 weeks.
 Written discourse improvements show up within 2 weeks.
+See how long to prepare for PTE for personalised timelines.

 Yes — at this level, a 3-point scoring difference between your mock platform and Pearson's engine matters.
 One official scored test gives you the most accurate baseline.
 Take it early in your preparation to calibrate, not as a final check.
+Read about why mock test scores differ from real PTE.

 At this margin, the difference is likely: (1) the mock platform scores slightly more leniently than Pearson's engine, especially on pronunciation and fluency, or (2) test-day anxiety causes micro-hesitations that drop fluency scores by 3–5 points.
-Take more mocks under strict timed conditions and compare with one official Pearson scored test.
+Take more mock tests under strict timed conditions and compare with one official Pearson scored test.

 Find the micro-skill blocking your 79+.